Roy Moore's 'Jewish' attorney practices Christianity

 MONTGOMERY, Ala. – Defeated U.S. Senate candidate Roy Moore's wife has identified the "Jewish" attorney she referred to at a campaign rally.
 He's a practicing Christian.

-Kayla Moore created a stir just before her husband lost to Democrat Doug Jones in the Alabama senate race, when she denied that Moore is anti-Semitic and said "one of our attorneys is a Jew."
+Kayla Moore created a stir just before her husband lost to Democrat Doug Jones in the Alabama senate race when she rebutted accusations that she and Moore are anti-Semitic by declaring that "one of our attorneys is a Jew."

-She told The Associated Press that she was referring to Martin Wishnatsky, a lawyer at the couple's private Foundation for Moral Law.
+She confirmed to The Associated Press that she was referring to Martin Wishnatsky, who worked for Moore when he was chief justice and also at the couple's private Foundation for Moral Law.

-Wishnatsky described himself in an email to the AP on Friday as a "Jewish man who has received Christ" as his Savior.
+Wishnatsky told the AP in an email on Friday that while his family is Jewish, he also considers himself a Christian.

+"I am a Jewish man who has received Christ as Savior," he wrote.
+"Some media outlets delight in mocking the Moores.
+Kayla's remark about a Jewish attorney provided an occasion to indulge that inclination.
+My experience with the Moores is that they treat everyone alike as persons created in the image of God."